unl/wdntemplates/DOCUMENTATION.md

 transpiled version from `js/compressed/utility-scripts` and replace the one inside  of `head-2.html` include file.

 ## Polyfilling Browser Features
-Polyfilling for 5.0 for the most part is done through [polyfill.io](http://polyfill.io).
-The script tag that loads polyfill.io is contained in the `includes/global/js-body.html` include file.
-After the polyfills are returned from polyfill.io's servers on the second round trip, the callback `polyfillsAreLoaded` is ran to load the all.js entry file
+Polyfilling in 5.0 is done, for the most part, through [polyfill.io](http://polyfill.io).
+The script that dynamically load polyfill.io synchronously is contained within `js-src/mustard-initializer.babel.js`.
+The mustard-initalizer.js file is loaded after all.js entry file has been loaded and before any of the other require modules.
+This sequence of loading is defined within the Gruntfile.js under the `polyfillMods` array.

 Steps to polyfill features
 lacking in browsers are as follow: